Rosy Senanayake

-Bernadine Rose Senanayake, JP, UM (known as Rosy Senanayake) (née Ramanayake; born 5 January 1958) is a Sri Lankan politician, a former beauty queen and also an activist.
-She is the current Mayor of Colombo, and former Prime Minister's Spokesperson and the Deputy Head of the Prime Minister's Office for Ranil Wickramasinghe.
+Bernadine Rose Senanayake, JP, UM (née Ramanayake; born 5 January 1958), better known as Rosy Senanayake, is a Sri Lankan politician, beauty pageant titleholder and activist currently serving as Presidential Advisor on Local Government affairs.
+She was the Mayor of Colombo from 2018 to 2023, and former Prime Minister's Spokesperson and the Deputy Head of the Prime Minister's Office for Ranil Wickramasinghe.
 She has been an activist on several issues and an active figure in the opposition gaining much limelight.

 Rosy Senanayake was the former state minister for child development under President Maithripala Sirisena.
 She was also the leader of the opposition in Western Provincial Council and the chief organizer of United National Party for the Colombo West electorate.
 Senanayake has served as the Sri Lankan High Commissioner for Malaysia and was a Goodwill Ambassador for the United Nations Population Fund.

 Family

 She was educated at Embilipitiya Maha Vidayala (1969–1974) and Ferguson High School, Ratnapura.
 She married late Athula Senanayake, an entrepreneur who is the son of Stanley Senanayake, a former Inspector General of Police and Maya Senanayake, the daughter of the founder of Nalanda College, Colombo P. de S. Kularatne (MP).
 They (Athula and Rosy) have three children Kanishka, Thisakya and Radhya.